-Let me just go ahead and say, you suck at giving feedback.
+Let me just go ahead and say, you are terrible at giving feedback.
 And… if you want to be successful in this world (which you probably aren’t if you’re reading this)…you have to read this post.

 Stop…wait…don’t leave just yet.

 Ask yourself: how did that intro make you feel?
 Maybe sad or disappointed, but more likely offended!
 We don’t know each other, and I’ve just imposed a baseless opinion on you.
 The chances of you listening to anything else I say are probably blown.

 Hi, my name is Eric.
 I’m a productivity and time management strategist and I’d like to share with you a few tips on how to give feedback that people actually want to receive.
 I have done quite a bit of research on the topic of feedback; however, I don’t have all the answers.
 And, I want to learn more from you.

 At the end of this page, I want to give you an opportunity to coach me on your tips for giving better feedback and also tips I can use to write a better post.

 Would you be willing to invest just a couple minutes of time for this win-win?
 Great!

 Most organizations say they have some type of performance management system in place today.
 However, 28% of employees from the same companies said their organization is not effective at properly running these review programs.
 One of the big reasons is ineffective feedback.

 Feedback should be designed to give employees and organizations an opportunity to reflect on performance and look forward to growing the relationship together.
 But that isn’t always the intent.